 - genealogical bewilderment

-You may be struggling with if you should search for first family members.
+You may be struggling with if you should search for first/birth family members.
 Both desire and fear are normal.
-Fear of the unknown and fear of hurting adoptive and birth parents.
+Fear of the unknown, fear of hurting parents, and fear of rejection.
 Remember, nobody starts a book at chapter 2.
 It’s perfectly reasonable to be curious about the 1st chapter of your life.